tuengominh/tuengominh.github.io/_assignments/week-01-1-principles-and-practices.md

 </ul>
 <p></p>
 <h5>Who has done this before?</h5>
-I actually feel less panic with this idea than the other one, because I can find many online projects about each part of this system (<a href="https://create.arduino.cc/projecthub/mjrobot/arduino-color-detection-57e4ce?ref=tag&ref_id=color-detector&offset=0">this</a> and <a href="https://www.instructables.com/id/MESOMIX-Automated-Paint-Mixing-Machine/">this</a>).
+I actually feel less panic with this idea than the other one, because I can find many online projects about each part of this system (<a href="https://create.arduino.cc/projecthub/mjrobot/arduino-color-detection-57e4ce?ref=tag&ref_id=color-detector&offset=0">this color detector</a> and <a href="https://www.instructables.com/id/MESOMIX-Automated-Paint-Mixing-Machine/">this paint mixing machine</a>).
 I also found some related projects on Kickstarter:
 <ul>
 <li><a href="https://www.kickstarter.com/projects/picolor/picolor-any-color-anywhere-anytime">Picolor</a></li>
 <li><a href="https://www.kickstarter.com/projects/nixsensor/nix-color-sensor/posts">Nix Sensor</a></li>